- Chart

 Leadership and Structure

-The CEO is Sharon Price John.
-The company has a typical corporate structure with a board of directors and various executive leadership positions.
+The CEO of Build-A-Bear Workshop is Sharon Price John.
+The company has a standard corporate structure with departments for retail operations, marketing, finance, and product development.

 Top Products and Market Share